HACKERALERT/Picocrypt/README.md

 # Contribution
 There shouldn't be a lot more to improve on.
 I've done extensive testing on Picocrypt and it shouldn't have any major bugs or flaws.
 If you somehow manage to find a bug or security issue, please create an Issue.
-If one of Picocrypt's dependencies gets a critical security patch, let me know and I'll updated the code (if necessary) and recompile the .exe for Windows.
+If one of Picocrypt's dependencies gets a critical security patch, let me know and I'll update the code (if necessary) and recompile the .exe for Windows.